muon-rw/Dynamic-Resource-Bars/README.md

 2. **Texture height**: Automatically detected from your PNG file
    - Must be evenly divisible by frame height from `.mcmeta`
    - Example: 2048px texture ÷ 64px frame = 32 frames

-3. **Mask dimensions**: Must match **width x frame_height** of the bar texture
-   - Validated on load with helpful warnings
-   - Example: 256x32 mask for 256x1024 bar with 32px frames
-   - Example: 512x64 mask for 512x2048 bar with 64px frames

 ### Rendered Size vs Texture Size